-Depart Sapporo and travel around 1 and a half hour to a lovely lakeside spot to visit a museum of Ainu culture, an indigenous people of the area.
+Depart Sapporo and drive around 90 minutes to a lovely lakeside spot to visit a museum of Ainu culture, an indigenous people of the area.
 Continue to Noboribetsu Jigokudani (Hell Valley) and walk through a volcanic caldera where you can see steam jets, vents and hot springs.

-After lunch, board a limited express train and travel 2 and a half hours to the harbour city of Hakodate.
-Check in to the hotel before heading out for dinner and then ascending the Hakodate ropeway for magnificent views over the illuminated city (weather permitting).
+After lunch, board a limited express train and travel 2.5 hours to the harbour city of Hakodate.
+Check in to the hotel before heading out for dinner.

+This evening, board the Hakodate ropeway cable car for magnificent views over the illuminated city (weather permitting).

-Please note: You will need to pack a small overnight bag for tonight as your main luggage will be transferred this morning directly to your hotel in Aomori, arriving the following day
+Please note: You will need to pack a small overnight bag for tonight, as your main luggage will be transferred directly from Sapporo to your hotel in Aomori, arriving the following day.